Healing Children and Families Since 1876

-The Children’s Home of Kingston is a 501c3 not for profit organization providing services to boys and young men between the ages of 8 and 21 whose personal, social, developmental, or family situations preclude them from living at home or in a less restrictive setting, and who may benefit from milieu therapy, active psychotherapeutic interventions, and specialized care.
-We offer:
+The Children’s Home of Kingston is a 501(c)3 non-profit organization.
+We provide a progressive range of services to boys and young men between the ages of 8 and 21 whose personal, social, developmental, or family situations preclude them from living at home or in a less restrictive setting, and who may benefit from milieu therapy, active psycho-therapeutic interventions, and specialized care.

-- A structured 24x7 environment enabling boys to explore their challenging behavior and learn successful new ways of relating to their families and communities
+- A structured environment enabling boys to explore their challenging behavior and learn successful new ways of relating to their families and communities.

 Residential Treatment for boys offering special education in an on-campus school; a 24-hour behavioral level child care system; family therapy; group and individual therapy, psychiatric and psychological assessments; recreation; and medical, dental, and nutritional health services.